AppZard1/AppzardOffline/README.md

   Starts a new appzard instance, you must not have a previous session running or have a program using 8888 port or `localhost`.
   ### - `doctor`
   Syntax: `appzard doctor`
-  Checks that appzard is correctly configured and up-to-date on your device, please use this command first before reposrting an issue to the support team.
+  Checks that appzard is correctly configured and up-to-date on your device, please use this command first before reporting an issue to the support team.
 ## Available Arguments:
-  - `--version` (abbr: `-v`): Displays appzard's version
+  - `--version` (abbr: `-v`): Displays Appzard's version
   - `--help` (abbr: `-h`): Displays the help message
 ## Upgrading
-  Upgrades are periodially released for this service, to upgrade appzard to the latest version, please run:
+  Upgrades are periodically released for this service, to upgrade appzard to the latest version, please run:
   ```
   #Windows:
   bash $APPDATA/appzard/scripts/upgrade.sh